 Students

-Students over 30 or the ones studying in a non-accredited university or doing a Studienkolleg usually need to go for Incoming policy such as our expat health since they do not qualify for public health insurance.
+Students over 30 or the ones studying at a non-accredited university or doing a Studienkolleg usually need to go for an incoming policy such as our expat health since they do not qualify for public health insurance.

 Dependents (Family insurance)

-Privately insured person can add dependents to their policy as well but they have to pass a health check, and their policy will come at the full cost.
+Privately insured persons can add dependents to their policy as well, but they have to pass a health check, and their policy will come at the full cost.

 Are there any other requirements?